Presented at 10:30am in Cotton Creek I on Friday, November 17, 2017.#10325

 - Understanding accessibility without being an expert

-Administrative/Campus Policy, Including Accessibility in Curriculum, Information Resources, Information Technology, Uncategorized, Web/Media Access
+Administrative/Campus Policy, Teaching about Accessibility in Curriculum, Uncategorized, Web/Media Access

 Dr. Michele Williams is currently a Senior User Experience (UX) Accessibility Researcher at Pearson.
 She holds a doctorate in human-centered computing from University of Maryland Baltimore County and has 13 years of education and industry experience in UX research and design, software engineering, and accessibility.
 This includes previous roles as a Voice User Interface Designer and Accessibility Consultant.
 During her PhD matriculation she conducted user-centered research with people with disabilities to create new technologies at Microsoft and Toyota.
 Findings of her academic research appear in two journals and many conference proceedings including the ACM ASSETS Conference.
 She is passionate about ensuring universal design is included from beginning to end within all consumer technology, but particularly the higher education technologies that immensely impact user life outcomes.